 - Correcting errors and omissions in a timely manner.

-- Practicing open, transparent and honest two way communications.
+- Practicing open, transparent and honest two-way communications.

-- Being accepting of failure in trying new ideas.
+- Taking initiative and trying new ideas.

 - Having a lasting effect on creating and sustaining a progressive community.